 When mom is hyper and anxious, everyone is hyper and anxious.
 Photo shoots are supposed to be fun!
 Try to stay relaxed and let the photographer work their magic.
 Ellianna made so many funny faces during her shoot and Lisa captured them perfectly!
 It always works out, so just try to stay calm and don’t intervene.

 This can be either your husband, your mother or your friend!
 Honestly, anyone that is willing to stand behind the photographer and make silly faces to capture your child’s attention!
 It’s also helpful to have that extra set of hands during outfit changes!
 If you can’t find someone to go with you, you will be a-okay.
 It’s simply helpful if someone is available!

 The Big Picture

 No matter what you do, the photographs of your little one are going to be perfect.
-However, a little preparation and coordination with your photographer ahead of time makes things run really smoothly!
+However, a little preparation and coordination with your photographer ahead of time will make things run really smoothly!
 It also ensures that your pictures turn out the way you had envisioned them!
 I’m so pleased with Ellie’s most recent shoot and I can’t wait to see how they look displayed at her birthday party!
-Stay tuned for updates on the big event!

 If you enjoyed reading this, check out this post about how I created classic, adorable monthly photographs for very little money!